StewartLynch/CTPicker_SwiftUI/README.md

 ##### Step 2 - Create initial presentation @State variable

-The next step is to create the presentation boolean that when set to true, will present the picker.
-The initial value is set to false
+The next step is to create the presentation boolean variable that when set to true, will present the picker.
+As this will be changed in the view, it must be created as an @State variable.
+The initial value is set to false.

 ```swift
 @State private var presentPicker:Bool = false